-- (a) Coverage under this Plan of an employee and his or her surviving spouse or eligible dependent children or of a retired employee and his or her surviving spouse or eligible dependent children shall cease on the earliest of the following dates: - (1) The last day of the month in which an employee or retired employee dies.
-Provided such surviving spouse or eligible dependent children were covered under the Plan at the time of death of the former employee or retired employee, or were covered on September 30, 1986, any such surviving spouse or eligible dependent children may then elect to continue coverage under the Plan by submitting written application to the Claims Processor and by paying the cost for such coverage when due at the applicable fees.
-Such coverage shall cease on the last day of the month in which such surviving spouse or eligible dependent children die, except as provided by this Article. - (2) The last day of the month in which an employee's employment with the State is terminated as provided in subsection (c) of this section. - (3) The last day of the month in which a divorce becomes final. - (4) The last day of the month in which an employee or retired employee requests cancellation of coverage.
+- Coverage under this Plan of an employee and his or her surviving spouse or eligible dependent children or of a retired employee and his or her surviving spouse or eligible dependent children shall cease on the earliest of the following dates: - The last day of the month in which an employee or retired employee dies.
+(1) Provided such surviving spouse or eligible dependent children were covered under the Plan at the time of death of the former employee or retired employee, or were covered on September 30, 1986, any such surviving spouse or eligible dependent children may then elect to continue coverage under the Plan by submitting written application to the Claims Processor and by paying the cost for such coverage when due at the applicable fees.
+Such coverage shall cease on the last day of the month in which such surviving spouse or eligible dependent children die, except as provided by this Article. - The last day of the month in which an employee's employment with the State (2) is terminated as provided in subsection (c) of this section. - (3) The last day of the month in which a divorce becomes final.